Top 10 Most Dangerous Holes on Earth

 10. Why We Cannot Go Deeper

-China is drilling a 10,000-meter borehole in the Tarim Basin right now, trying to push the limits.
+China’s actually drilling a 10,000-meter borehole in the Tarim Basin as we speak, really pushing to see how far they can go.
 To go that deep requires new materials—exotic alloys, ceramics, advanced cooling systems—to keep the drill from failing and the borehole from collapsing.

 Conclusion